Popcorn: Cooking methods

 Popcorn can be cooked with butter or oil.
+It can also be popped in the microwave, a hot dry pan or a hot air popper with no oil or butter.
 Although small quantities can be popped in a stove-top kettle or pot in a home kitchen, commercial sale employs specially designed popcorn machines, which were invented in Chicago, Illinois, by Charles Cretors in 1885.
 Cretors introduced his invention at the Columbian Exposition in 1893.
 At that fair, F. W. Rueckheim introduced a molasses-flavored "Candied Popcorn", the first caramel corn; his brother, Louis Ruekheim, slightly altered the recipe and introduced it as Cracker Jack in 1896.

 Cretors's invention was the first patented steam-driven machine that popped corn in oil.
 Previously, vendors popped corn by holding a wire basket over an open flame.
 At best, the result was hot, dry, and unevenly cooked.
 Cretors's machine popped corn in a mixture of one-third clarified butter, two-thirds lard, and salt.
 This mixture can withstand the 450 F temperature needed to pop corn and produces little smoke.
 A fire under a boiler created steam that drove a small engine to drive gears, shaft, and the agitator that stirred the corn, and also powered a small puppet, "The Toasty Roasty Man", an attention-getting amusement to attract business.
 A wire connected to the top of the cooking pan allowed the operator to disengage the drive mechanism, lift the cover, and dump popped corn into the storage bin beneath.
 Exhaust from the steam engine was piped to a pan below the corn storage bin and kept freshly popped corn warm.
 Excess steam was also used to operate a small, shrill whistle to attract attention.

 A different method of popcorn-making involves the "popcorn hammer", a large cast-iron canister that is sealed with a heavy lid and slowly turned over a fire in rotisserie fashion.